 Although motorists don't get a good view of the locks, the Plaza Bridge does provide pedestrians with an excellent view.
 Canada's Parliament buildings rise majestically in the background.
 The locks connect the channel of the Rideau Canal in Ottawa to the Ottawa River, almost 80 feet (24.4 m) below.

 The problem here was how to get from the Ottawa River up to the Rideau River.
 The Rideau fell 30 feet (9.1 metres) in a set of twin falls, into the Ottawa River.
+The original algonquian name for the Rideau River is Pasapkedjiwanong, meaning the river that passes between the rocks.
 The word rideau is French for curtain, the appearance of the falls to Samuel de Champlain who travelled up the Ottawa River in 1613.
 The name Rivière du Rideau first appeared on maps in about 1694.
 Above the falls, the Rideau was composed of shallows and rapids for the first few miles (kilometres).

 In 1826, when the canal was about to be built, the small community of Wright's Town existed on the north bank of the Ottawa River at Chaudière Falls.
 On the south side, below these falls, was Richmond Landing, the start of the land route to the new community of Richmond.
 A few settlers, such as Nicholas Sparks, Braddish Billings and Abraham Dow, were scattered about on the south side of the Ottawa River.